George Mason (actor): Career

 In 2017, Mason secured his first modelling job with underwear and clothing brand Bonds.
 In April 2018, Mason confirmed that he had filmed his final scenes for Home and Away, which aired later that year.
 That same year, he filmed the musical feature Daffodils.
 The film, based on a stage play by Rochelle Bright, was released on 21 March 2019.
 Mason stars as Eric, alongside Rose McIver as his love interest Rose, and singer Kimbra.
 He also joined the cast of Dirt Music, a film adaptation of Tim Winton's novel of the same name, alongside Garrett Hedlund and Kelly Macdonald.
 It was filmed in Western Australia.
 Mason also guested in episodes of My Life Is Murder and Barons.

 Mason appeared in the Jane Campion's 2021 film The Power of the Dog, followed by roles in the Paramount+ series One Night as Joey, thriller Exposure, and Last Days of the Space Age.
 On 11 July 2024, Mason joined the cast of the Stan Australia series Sunny Nights.
 The following year, he appeared in the second season of Black Snow and The Survivors.
 He was also cast in the lead role of bank robber Brenden Abbott (aka The Postcard Bandit) in the 2026 Binge drama series Run.
+On 2 February 2026, Mason was named in the extended cast for SBS series The Airport Chaplain.